ywatanabe-dev/fake-theta/README.md

 # Fake THETA

-Fake THETA is a program that simulates [RICOH THETA Web APIs](https://github.com/ricohapi/theta-api-specs).
+Fake THETA is a [RICOH THETA Web APIs](https://github.com/ricohapi/theta-api-specs) simulator.
 It can be used for testing applications that work with THETA Web APIs.
 You can switch from which model you get the responses of web APIs.
 Fake THETA supports the following models of THETA: